Velocidex/velociraptor/docs/wix/README.md

    revision.

 2. Optional: Generate valid GUIDs to replace all GUIDs in the config file.
-You can use the linux uuidgen program to make new GUIDs.
+You can use the Linux `uuidgen` program to make new GUIDs.

 3. Optional: You can customize the description, comments, service name etc. If you decided to rename the binary you can adjust the name in